ebharucha/Portfolio-Analysis/README.md

 # Portfolio Analysis
-Simple script to get quotes and compute portfolio value, percentages of various holdings as speciied in portfolio_cfg.json.
+Simple script to get quotes, compute portfolio value, percentages of various holdings and present a market summary as speciied in portfolio_cfg.json.